 From a dermatologist who maintains an active medical practice within the State of New Jersey stating that the methods for exposure determination, both as to duration and distance, utilized by the tanning facility are safe and that such methods annually comply with current medical standards; and

-From each operator of the tanning equipment stating that they have been trained in the safe operation of each one of the tanning equipment in the facility, is aware of the proper use and duration of the equipment.
+From each operator of the tanning equipment stating that he or she has been trained in the safe operation of each one of the tanning equipment in the facility and is aware of the proper use and duration of the equipment.

 Every applicant, for whom a license is granted, as required by the provisions of this chapter, shall pay to the Board of Health an annual facility license fee for the same in the amount of $100 plus $25 per piece of tanning equipment and $25 per operator at the facility.